perez-eduardo/Quantum-Computing-LLM/Docs/quantum-computing-assistant-design.md

 ## Overview

 Design specification for a web-based application that answers questions about foundational quantum computing concepts.
-Powered by Groq API for production, with custom-trained 125.8M parameter transformer available as demo mode.
+Powered by custom-trained 125.8M parameter transformer, with Groq API as optional fast mode (to be added later).

 **Related Documents:**
 - Infrastructure Planning: `initial-exploratory-brainstorming.md`